Matthew 27:3

 Matthew 27:3 is the third verse of the twenty-seventh chapter of the Gospel of Matthew in the New Testament.
 This verse returns to the story of Judas Iscariot who, in the previous chapter, had accepted payment to betray Jesus to the Jewish authorities.
-This verse opens the story of his remorse and death.
+This verse opens the story of Judas' remorse and death (verses 3-10), interrupting the Gospel's narrative regarding the trials of Jesus.

 Content

 The original Koine Greek, according to Westcott and Hort, reads: